Distelli/graphql-apigen/README.md

 Generate Java APIs with GraphQL Schemas in order to facilitate "schema first" development.

-This project is sponsored by the [Distelli Platform](http://www.distelli.com/).
-Build and deploy automation tools with audit trails.

-## NOTE: Work in progress

-The generated code is subject to change (hopefully for the better).

-Contributions are welcomed.

 ### Posts Example

 Create a file to define your schema.
 In this example we are creating the `schema/posts.graphql` file: